Tosun Bayrak: Artistry

 Bayrak taught art and art history at Fairleigh Dickinson University, where he helped to establish the Fine Arts Division.
 His work was exhibited widely in the United States, and he became a Guggenheim fellow in 1965.
 He retired from the art world in the 1970s and devoted his life to the study and teaching of Islam and Sufism.

 Translation

 Bayrak translated dozens of books on Islamic spirituality, but he was particularly known for his efforts on the works of the Sufi mystic Ibn Arabi.
 One of his best known works is Ibn Arabi: The Tree of Being.
-His translations of classic works of Sufism include Abdul Qadir Gilani's Secret of Secrets, Inspirations, Ibn al Husayn al Sulami’s The Book of Sufi Chivalry, Futuwwah’’, and Suhrawardi: The Shape of Light.
-Also, compiled from texts of al Ghazali, Ibn Arabi, Djili, and Abdul Qadir Jilani, among others: The Name and the Named: Divine Attributes of God, and Imam Birgivi's The Path of Muhammad.
+His translations of classic works of Sufism include Abdul Qadir Gilani's Secret of Secrets, Inspirations, al-Sulami's The Book of Sufi Chivalry, Futuwwah, and Suhrawardi: The Shape of Light.
+Also, compiled from texts of al-Ghazali, Ibn Arabi, Djili, and Abdul Qadir Jilani, among others: The Name and the Named: Divine Attributes of God, and Imam Birgivi's The Path of Muhammad.